-GOVERNMENT REGULATION
+GOVERNMENT REGULATION AND TAXES

 Paramount's operations are governed by numerous laws and regulations at the municipal, provincial, territorial and federal levels.
-These laws and regulations cover a wide range of matters including, without limitation, royalties, taxes (including income taxes), land tenure, drilling practices and obligations, production rates, the development, decommissioning and abandonment of oil and natural gas fields, the export of petroleum and natural gas, climate change and environmental protection.
+These laws and regulations cover a wide range of matters including, without limitation, taxes (including income taxes), royalties, land tenure, drilling practices and obligations, production rates, the development, decommissioning and abandonment of oil and natural gas fields, the export of petroleum and natural gas, climate change and environmental protection.
 Governments may order the curtailment or restriction of production of NGLs, natural gas or oil and any such curtailments or restrictions may limit the Company's production of such commodities or the demand for certain of its products, including condensate for use as diluent for bitumen.

-Regulatory approval processes often involve numerous stakeholders including First Nations and Metis communities (who must be consulted with respect to potential impacts on treaty or other actual or asserted rights) and other resource and surface rights holders.
+Regulatory approval processes often involve numerous stakeholders including First Nations and Métis communities (who must be consulted with respect to potential impacts on treaty or other actual or asserted rights) and other resource and surface rights holders.
 Changes to, or the failure to comply with, laws and regulations, potential regulatory and court interventions by stakeholders and delays in obtaining regulatory approvals could have a material adverse effect on the Company.

-Paramount's producing properties are located on the traditional territories of certain First Nations communities (as recognized under Treaty 6, 7 or 8) or on lands where Metis communities have asserted traditional use rights.
-In June 2021, the Supreme Court of British Columbia decided in the case of Yahey v British Columbia that, under Treaty 8, the cumulative effect of oil, gas, timber and other industrial development in the traditional territory of the Blueberry River First Nation (BRFN) infringed BRFN's treaty rights and that the Government of British Columbia breached its obligations to BRFN by failing to adequately consider the cumulative effect of permitting those various development activities.
+Paramount's producing properties are located on the traditional territories of certain First Nations communities (as recognized under Treaty 6, 7 or 8) or on lands where Métis communities have asserted traditional use rights.
+In June 2021, the Supreme Court of British Columbia decided in the case of Yahey v.
+British Columbia that, under Treaty 8, the cumulative effect of oil, gas, timber and other industrial development in the traditional territory of the Blueberry River First Nation ("BRFN") infringed BRFN's treaty rights and that the Government of British Columbia breached its obligations to BRFN by failing to adequately consider the cumulative effect of permitting those various development activities.
 The Court declared that the Government of British Columbia could not continue to authorize activities that breached the promises included in Treaty 8 or that unjustifiably infringed BRFN's exercise of its treaty rights.
 The Court suspended this declaration for six months to allow BRFN and the Government of British Columbia to work together to change the regulatory authorization regime to recognize and respect BRFN's treaty rights.
-Although Paramount's operations were not directly impacted by the Yahey decision, similar claims of infringement of treaty rights based on the cumulative effect of development in areas where Paramount's principal properties are located may arise and such claims may result in required regulatory approvals being delayed or denied, which could have a material adverse effect on the Company.
+Although Paramount's operations were not directly impacted by the Yahey decision and an agreement has been reached between BRFN and the Government of British Columbia with respect to the parameters of future development within the affected territories, similar claims of infringement of treaty rights based on the cumulative effect of development in areas where Paramount's principal properties are located may result in required regulatory approvals being delayed or denied, which could have a material adverse effect on the Company.

-The federal government has introduced legislation to implement the United Nations Declaration on the Rights of Indigenous Peoples ("UNDRIP").
+Canada is a signatory to the United Nations Declaration on the Rights of Indigenous Peoples ("UNDRIP").
+The federal government has passed legislation to provide a framework for the implementation of the UNDRIP.
 Other Canadian jurisdictions, including British Columbia, have also introduced or passed similar legislation or may do so in the future.
 The means and timing of the implementation by UNDRIP by these governments, and the ultimate impact of implementation on regulatory approval processes and requirements, remains uncertain.